-Delayed onset muscle soreness, or DOMS, is the soreness that you begin to feel 12 to 48 hours after an intense workout.
+Delayed-onset muscle soreness, or DOMS, is the soreness that you begin to feel 12 to 48 hours after an intense workout.
 Soreness in your forearms, following a strenuous bout of biceps training, is caused by micro-damage to the muscles and is not usually cause for concern.
 However, you should avoid training your biceps or forearms again until the DOMS has subsided.
-Massage and stretching exercises for the forearms can hep to alleviate the pain associated with DOMS.
+Massage and stretching exercises for the forearms can help to alleviate the pain associated with DOMS.

-Pain in your forearms can also signal an injury in the area.
-It is important to learn the difference between soreness and a legitimate injury.
-Common injuries of the forearms include strains, sprains and tears.
+Forearm pain after a workout can also signal an injury in the area.
+It is important to learn the difference between soreness and pain caused by a legitimate injury.
+Common injuries of the forearms include muscle or tendon strains, ligament sprains and tears in any of these structures.
 If the pain you experience in your forearms during biceps curls is sudden or severe, stop training immediately and seek medical advice.
 Warming up your forearms with some light sets and stretches, before starting your main workout, can help you avoid injury.

 - American College of Sports Medicine: "Delayed Onset Muscle Soreness (DOMS)"

 - Massachusetts General Hospital Sports Medicine: "Wrist and Elbow Strengthening and Stretching Exercises"